junxit/us-congress-bills-114/bill.md

   - **(A)** means a permit that is required under title I of the Clean Air Act (42 U.S.C.
 7401 et seq.) for the construction or modification of a stationary source; and
   - **(B)** includes any such permit issued by the Environmental Protection Agency or a State, local, or tribal permitting authority.
 - **(7)** *2015 ozone standards* The term 2015 ozone standards means the national ambient air quality standards for ozone published in the Federal Register on October 26, 2015 (80 Fed.
 Reg.
 65292).

+## § 5.
+No additional funds authorized

+No additional funds are authorized to be appropriated to carry out the requirements of this Act and the amendments made by this Act.
+Such requirements shall be carried out using amounts otherwise authorized.